of

-Kadri Tastan is a resident senior fellow in GMF’s Brussels office.
-His research focuses on Turkey and the Middle East, with an emphasis on Turkey–EU relations, Turkey’s relationship with transatlantic partners, and European integration, trade, energy, and climate change.
-Prior to joining GMF, Kadri was an expert on European affairs, energy, climate change, and environmental issues at the Union of Chambers and Commodity Exchanges of Turkey (TOBB).
-Alongside that role, Kadri was an adjunct professor at the TOBB University of Economics and Technology from 2013 to 2015
+Kadri Tastan is a nonresident senior fellow in GMF’s Brussels office.
+His research focuses on Türkiye, the EU, transatlantic relations, energy, climate, and trade.
+Prior to joining GMF, he was an expert on European affairs and environmental issues at the Union of Chambers and Commodity Exchanges of Türkiye (TOBB).

 Media Mentions